Minneapolis wants state to make its U.S. Bank Stadium payment next year

 In the legal notice issued with the bond refinancing offering in late September, counsel noted that Minneapolis took a $55 million hit to sales taxes this year, more than half its annual collections.

-Minneapolis pays the debt services on the convention center, Target Center and U.S. Bank Stadium with a mix of hospitality sales taxes, including a half-cent sales tax, a 3 percent downtown liquor tax, a 2.325 percent hotel tax and a 3 percent downtown restaurant tax.
+Minneapolis pays the debt services on the convention center, Target Center and U.S. Bank Stadium with a mix of hospitality sales taxes, including a half-cent sales tax, a 3 % downtown liquor tax, a 2.325 % hotel tax and a 3 % downtown restaurant tax.

 The taxes have all been whacked by the pandemic.
 Hotels saw low occupancy rates; bars and restaurants faced multiweek shutdowns and capacity limits.
 The city's daily commuting workforce has been largely absent from downtown since March.